Overview: The OAE and your data

 The Orchestra of the Age of Enlightenment (OAE) is a world renowned orchestra which plays on original instruments to bring out the very best of classical music as it was intended to be heard.
 Our players lead the Orchestra themselves with a commitment, enjoyment and energy which translates directly into the quality, vitality and dynamism of each performance.

-The Orchestra of the Age of Enlightenment is a registered data user under the Data Protection Act 1998.
+The Orchestra of the Age of Enlightenment is a registered data controller under the UK Data Protection Act 2018.
 The person responsible for data protection is Crispin Woodhead, The Chief Executive Officer.
 Our registration number in the Data Protection Public Register is Z8064330.

 We are committed to protecting your personal information and being transparent about what we process, how and why.